Monowheel

-A monowheel, or uniwheel, is a one-wheeled single-track vehicle similar to a unicycle.
+A monowheel or uniwheel is a type of one-wheeled, single-track vehicle.
+Unlike the unicycle, a monowheel consists of a large, hollow wheel that loops above and around the driver.
+Monowheels are typically powered by an engine as with a motorcycle, with a chassis securing the steering, driver's seat, and propulsion mechanism to the interior of the wheel.

 Hand-cranked and pedal-powered monowheels were patented and built in the late 19th century; most built in the 20th and 21st century have been motorized.
 Some modern builders refer to these vehicles as monocycles, though that term is also sometimes used to describe motorized unicycles.

-The world speed record for a motorized monowheel is 98.464 km/h (61.18 mph).
+A world speed record for a motorized monowheel was set in 2016, at 98.464 km/h (61.18 mph).

 Stability

 Similar to bicycles, monowheels are stable in the direction of travel, but have limited horizontal stability.
 This is in contrast to unicycles which are unstable in both directions.
 Monowheels have also been found to have a lower speed required for stability when compared to unicycles.

 A monowheel remains upright due to gyroscopic effects, but its lack of stability makes it highly dependent on forward momentum and the balance of the rider, who must maintain stability while steering.
 Over the history of the monowheel, various stability enhancements have been tried such as support struts (Green & Dyer, 1869), skids and propellers (D'Harlingue Propeller-Driven Monowheel, 1914), as well as gyroscopes, fins, and rudders (The McLean V8 Monowheel, 2003).
 Many riders choose to control stability when at a stop by putting their feet on the ground, similar to bicycles and motorcycles.